keith-turner/ecoji/docs/encoding.md

-# Encoji encoding standard
+# Ecoji encoding standard

-Encoji maps input data into 1024 Unicode emojis (plus 5 padding emojis).
+Ecoji maps input data into 1024 Unicode emojis (plus 5 padding emojis).
 Ten bits are needed to represent 1024.
 Ecoji reads 5 bytes at a time because this is 40 bits which is a multiple of 10.
 For each 5 bytes read, 4 emojis are output.
 When less than 5 bytes are available, special padding emojis are